-The Ultimate Guide on How to Hire a Nanny is an expanded resource and is available to US Nanny Association members in our digital library.
-The Ultimate Guide on How to Hire a Nanny provides additional job descriptions, recommendations on what type of nanny is best for your family, how to select candidates, lists of example interview questions, provides two different tools to use for candidate assessment and more.
-If you are not working with an agency, the Ultimate Guide in How to Hire a Nanny is a valuable resource.
+The Ultimate Guide on How to Hire a Nanny is an expanded resource (18 chapters) and US Nanny Association members can download an copy from our digital library.
+The Ultimate Guide to Hire a Nanny provides additional job descriptions, recommendations on what type of nanny is best for your family, how to select candidates, lists of example interview questions, provides two different tools to use for candidate assessment and more.
+You can read the ebook or watch videos of each chapter in the Ultimate Guide to Hire a Nanny for free.

 Writing the job description and clearly defining the duties and compensation will help you find the right candidates.
 The content of the job post can attract or repel top nanny talent so take a few minutes to write a strong job description.
 Posts that include photos are three times more likely to be clicked so if you are comfortable, upload a nice photo of your family (it’s okay to block or blur the child’s face).
 You want to complete as many of the profile elements as possible, so nannies can understand your family’s needs and job duties.
 You may also want to share a quirky story about the children such as their favorite snack or how they like to ask a million questions.
 Be descriptive so that nannies have enough information to decide if they want to connect to learn more about the position.
 Also, be aware that the information shared will be viewed by others so do not post private information.
 To boost your profile value, ask your current nanny and occasional sitters to leave positive reviews and write insights into the comments box.
 Here is an example of a job description:

-Sarasota family needs a part-time, live-in nanny for early mornings, evenings, overnights, and weekends.
-A professional, single mom is looking for a nonsmoking, live-in nanny to work ~20 hours per week to help care for a 4-year-old boy and help manage the household.
+Single mom needs a nonsmoking, live-in nanny for early mornings, evenings, overnights, and weekends.
+The nanny would work ~20 hours per week to help care for a 4-year-old boy and help manage the household.
 The child is in daycare (Monday – Friday, 8am – 5:30pm) and a live-in is needed to build a strong bond with the child so the routine stays familiar when mom travels overnight (on average 2-4 nights a month) for business.

 The nanny will need to have a car, driver’s license, auto insurance, and a clean driving record.
 The nanny can have a second job or take college classes when the child is at daycare during the week as long as the nanny is available if there is an emergency or the child becomes ill and must go home.
-In exchange for nanny and family assistant services (pick up, drop off, babysitting, sick days) and helping to manage the household (cooking, laundry, karate, swim class), the nanny will get a furnished private bedroom and bath with all utilities (including cable tv and wifi) plus a salary of $400 per week.
+In exchange for nanny and family assistant services (pick up, drop off, babysitting, sick days) and helping to manage the household (cooking, laundry, driving to karate and swim class), the nanny will get a furnished private bedroom and bath with all utilities (including cable tv and wifi) plus $15 per hour.

 2. Determine the cost